Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Policies/Policies.md

 ## Enforce as policy

 When the documents come from the editor, you can turn on **Enforce as policy**.
 A file that fails an enforced policy is blocked, instead of being let through with a warning.
 See [Enforce as policy](../Pipelines.md#enforce-as-policy) for exactly what happens on upload and export.

-## Available policies

-### Ingestion

-Make scanned documents searchable and prepare them for a knowledge base, your own RAG database, or an export.
-See [Ingestion](./Ingestion.md).

-### Security

-Redact personal data, remove JavaScript, and watermark documents before they are shared.
-See [Security](./Security.md).

-### Classification

-Identify each document's type with AI and tag it for filing and search.
-See [Classification](./Classification.md).

-### Compliance

-Strip hidden data, convert to PDF/A for archiving, and check the result meets the standard.
-See [Compliance](./Compliance.md).

-### Routing

-Classify documents and deliver each type to its own destination, with a fallback for everything else.
-See [Routing](./Routing.md).